ianderrington/genai/docs/Understanding/overview/index.md

 2. Train the model on the collected data.
 3. Evaluate the model based on any new data.
 4. Iterate the process to improve the model.

-[Foundation models](#foundation-models) play a significant role in the data-based approach as they can be built upon to allow fine-tuning based on new or more specific data that may be proprietary, private, or otherwise inappropriately accessed for training a public-facing model.

-<i id='#foundation-models'></i>
-!!! important "Foundation models"
-    Foundation models, by their nature, will continually expand in scope and potential.
-We share some seminal papers on foundation models here.

-    Continual evolution of models may be found in hubs such as [Hugging Face](https://huggingface.co/models?other=foundation+model&sort=trending).

 ### Rule-based Approaches